tamcy/DataExporterBundle/README.md

 }
 ```

-We can adopted this technique using of PHP's [Generator](http://php.net/manual/en/language.generators.overview.php), like so:
+We can adopt this technique using of PHP's [generator](http://php.net/manual/en/language.generators.overview.php), like so:
 ```php
 $getDataSetIterator = function()
 {